India virus death toll passes 300,000, 3rd highest in world

-NEW DELHI (AP) — India crossed another grim milestone Monday of more than 300,000 people lost to the coronavirus as a devastating surge of infections appeared to be easing in big cities but was swamping the poorer countryside.
+NEW DELHI (AP) — India crossed another grim milestone Monday with more than 300,000 people lost to the coronavirus, while a devastating surge of infections appeared to be easing in big cities but was swamping the poorer countryside.

-The milestone, as recorded by India’s health ministry, comes as slowed vaccine deliveries have marred the country’s fight against the pandemic, forcing many to miss their shots, and a rare but fatal fungal infection affecting COVID-19 patients has worried doctors.
+The milestone, as recorded by India’s Health Ministry, comes as slowed vaccine deliveries have marred the country’s fight against the pandemic, forcing many to miss their shots, and a rare but fatal fungal infection affecting COVID-19 patients has worried doctors.

-India’s death toll is the third-highest reported in the world, accounting for 8.6% of the nearly 34.7 million coronavirus fatalities globally, though the true numbers are thought to be significantly greater.
+India’s death toll is the third-highest reported in the world after the U.S. and Brazil, accounting for 8.6% of the nearly 3.47 million coronavirus fatalities globally, though the true numbers are thought to be significantly greater.

-The health ministry Monday reported 4,454 new death in the last 24 hours, bringing India’s total fatalities to 303,720.
-It also reported 222,315 new infections, which raised the overall total to nearly 27 million.
+The Health Ministry on Monday reported 4,454 new deaths in the last 24 hours, bringing India’s total fatalities to 303,720.
+It also reported 222,315 new infections, which raised the overall total to nearly 27 million since the pandemic began.
 Both are almost certainly undercounts.

-From the remote Himalayan villages in the north, through the vast humid central plains and to the sandy beaches in the south, the pandemic has swamped India’s underfunded health care system after spreading fast across the country.
+From the remote Himalayan villages in the north, through the vast humid central plains and to the sandy beaches in the south, the pandemic has swamped India’s underfunded health care system after spreading quickly across the country.

 In the capital, New Delhi, residents have died at home with no oxygen as hospitals exhausted limited supplies.
 In Mumbai, COVID-19 patients have died in crowded hospital corridors.
 In rural villages, fever and breathlessness took people before they were even tested for coronavirus.

-Note: This story has been corrected to show that there are nearly 3.47 million deaths globally, not 34.7 million.